camunda/camunda-docs/docs/components/modeler/web-modeler/deploy-process-application.md

 1. Select the **Implement** tab.
 1. Select **Run** to open the **Start instance** modal.
    <p><img src={RunProcessApplicationImg} alt="Run a process application" /></p>
-1. Select **Run** to start a new instance.<p><ul><li>Before the actual process instance is started, all resources are redeployed if required so the new instance always uses their latest state.</li><li>After the process instance is started, you will receive a notification with a link to the process instance view in
+1. Select **Run** to start a new instance.<p><ul><li>Before the process instance starts, all resources are redeployed if required so the new instance uses their latest state.</li><li>After the process instance starts, you will receive a notification with a link to the process instance view in [Operate](../../operate/operate-introduction.md).
-   [Operate](../../operate/operate-introduction.md).
 Open this link to monitor the process instance.</li></ul></p>

-:::info
+:::note
 Single-file deployment is not supported in a process application.
 If you select **Deploy** or **Run** in any diagram other than the main process, you are prompted to open the main process for deployment.
 :::